-The pathways shall be clearly delineated, signed and fenced to prevent unintended access to the remainder of the work under the Contract.
+Pathways shall be clearly delineated, signed and fenced to prevent unintended access to the remainder of the work under the Contract.
+Tapes, including flag tapes, shall not be used as containment fences for VRUs (QGTTM Part 3).
 Signs shall be provided adjacent to the pathway to clearly indicate that access to the remainder of the work under the Contract is prohibited.